A: The parser is just that: a parser. There is nothing there to write XML. (But hey, you can read XML quite fast ;-)

 There's nothing there for this.
 You'll have to code this on your own.
 I don't think that this is really bad, because then you can code it in a way that suits your application best.

-A: The virtual method TXmlParser.TranslateEncoding is responsible for transcoding from the source character set of your XML to the destination character set of your application.
+A for Version 1: The virtual method TXmlParser.TranslateEncoding is responsible for transcoding from the source character set of your XML to the destination character set of your application.

 The default method tries to translate UTF-8 to Windows-1252, which is not a good idea if you use characters outside the Windows-1252 range.
 You should override TranslateEncoding with a method that just passes UTF-8 through: